Table of Contents

 - Product review manipulation is not tolerated by Amazon.
 This means that you shouldn’t review any of your products nor leave any review on one of your competitors.
 The same applies to your employees and family members.

 - It’s also not allowed to request customers to review your product in exchange for money or other forms of compensation.
 Additionally, you should not take part in a group or service that sells reviews.
 Offering a customer free or discounted products for a review is not allowed as well.
+Of course, you can use a promotion code on Amazon in social media campaigns to bring more customers to the product page and enhance sales.
+However, we recommend refraining from sharing discount promos in exchange for a review.

 - You should also never divert any negative reviews while allowing positive reviews to get sent to Amazon.
 For example, a comment such as “If you’re satisfied with our product, please don’t forget to leave a review on our Amazon page!
 If not, kindly reply so we can settle it right away”.
 Such an example is not allowed as it’s a violation of the Amazon review guidelines.